-The National Pollen and Aerobiology Research Unit (NPARU) is a specialist centre that is operated by Institute of Science and the Environment (ISE), University of Worcester.
+The National Pollen and Aerobiology Research Unit (NPARU) is a specialist centre that is operated by School of Science and the Environment, University of Worcester.

 NPARU carries out research, teaching and commercial activities across a range of specific subject areas across the environmental sciences.
 Our new laboratories in the Charles Darwin building are providing state of the art facilities to staff, students and international visitors.
 These improvements have allowed NPARU to expand their research from aerobiology to agriculture, atmospheric sciences and microbiology.
 Our topics of research include airborne pollen, fungal spores and chemicals, as well as crop pathogens and plant diseases.